admin-cf-1/cardano-coin-selection/information/specification.md

 ### State Maintained by the Algorithm

-This section describes state maintained by the algorithm at all stages of processing.
+At all stages of processing, the algorithm maintains three pieces of state:

-####  Remaining UTxO List
+ 1. #### Remaining UTxO List

     This is initially equal to the given /initial UTxO set/ parameter, sorted into /descending order of coin value/.

     The /head/ of the list is always the remaining UTxO entry with the /largest coin value/.

     Entries are incrementally removed from the /head/ of the list as the algorithm proceeds, until the list is empty.

-#### Unpaid Output List
+ 2. #### Unpaid Output List

     This is initially equal to the given /output list/ parameter, sorted into /descending order of coin value/.

     The /head/ of the list is always the unpaid output with the /largest coin value/.

     Entries are incrementally removed from the /head/ of the list as the algorithm proceeds, until the list is empty.

-#### Accumulated Coin Selection
+ 3. #### Accumulated Coin Selection

     This is initially /empty/.

     Entries are incrementally added as each output is paid for, until the /unpaid output list/ is empty.

 ### Cardinality Rules